xinwenfu/VChat_LTER/README.md

-# VChat Exploiting LTER: Overcoming Character Restrictions
+# VChat LTER Exploit: Character Restrictions

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-lter-seh/).
 When using Windows 10 the Manual encoding section required modification.
 ___